-With over two hundred podcast episodes to choose from, I have chosen a few of the most popular based on the number of downloads to get you started!
-Each episode stands on its own, however, from time to time I can’t help but refer to something we’ve learned in previous episodes.
+With over four hundred podcast episodes to choose from, I have chosen a few of the most popular based on the number of downloads to get you started!
+Each episode stands on its own.
+However, from time to time I can’t help but refer to something we’ve learned in previous episodes.

-Each week, on Monday morning, I post a new podcast.
-If you subscribe in iTunes or Stitcher Radio, or follow in Spotify, every episode will download to your device for free (see below).
-Subscribers to my website automatically receive every episode delivered free via email along with weekly memory verse resources and instant access to periodic bonus resources.
+Bi-weekly, on Monday mornings, I post a new podcast.
+If you subscribe in iTunes or Stitcher Radio, or follow on Spotify, every episode will download to your device for free.
+Subscribers to my website automatically receive every episode delivered free via email, along with instant access to bonus episode guides.

 We can hide behind convenient truth when things are swell, but when our feet are to the fire the deep truth tends to come out.
 Will we be willing to log years of faithfulness such that our circumstances no longer define God’s ability or position in our minds?
 This song leads us to the book of Daniel where we learn deep truth from three friends in captivity in a foreign land.